andydangit/100-days-of-code/r1-log.md

 Form # 2
 -   create another form base on another person work
 -   user a random image that is within the same theme

+### R1D5
+1-23

+Form # 2
+-   Finish with the form so that it can look closely as the original